Keep an eye on current credit management trends.

 3. Speaking of trade credit, insurers are pre-emptively publishing the names of firms that they expect to enter into receivership.
 We see receiverships primarily in the retail sector, but also in construction and transportation.
 We anticipate that this trend to continue in the hospitality industry as well.

-4. Expect to see an influx of new credit applications.
+4. Expect to see an influx of new credit applications as part of the current credit management trends.
 With the unemployment of so many of our citizens, many will try their hand at self-employment and will require trade credit to kick-start their new venture.
 In our opinion, the increased frequency of credit applications, combined with the inexperience of the remaining credit analysts, will lead to a significant turnover of credit teams due to stress, putting further pressure on finance teams.

 5. The term “Banker” will be added to your job title.
 Commercial trade credit will be the most popular currency of 2020.
 Until the banks can further ascertain their exposure and feel comfortable about business valuations, expect commercial bankers to be a little skittish about doing new deals.
 Companies that offer extended repayment terms will become favoured suppliers.